Ria de Vigo (Rias Baixas)

 - Beach 180m

 Great Things to Do Near La Pintoresca

-The Morrazo peninsular not only has a beautiful coastal landscape but has several hiking routes through the hills to viewpoints offering amazing views over the rias.
+The Morrazo peninsula not only has a beautiful coastal landscape but has several hiking routes through the hills to viewpoints offering amazing views over the Rias.

 for a spot of retail therapy.
 You can buy almost anything in Vigo from one of the four main shopping areas all within easy reach of each other.
 Visit the Basket Weavers Street where hand made baskets have been produced and sold for decades.